 The voyages of certain ships mark the dawn of new eras.
-History changed when Columbus’ caravels reached the West Indies, Darwin’s HMS Beagle landed on the Galapagos Islands and Commodore Perry’s Black Ships neared Edo.
-The SUISO FRONTIER, the world’s first liquefied hydrogen carrier built by Japan’s Kawasaki Heavy Industries (Kawasaki), may be just such a ship, marking a new era of hydrogen energy.
+History changed when Columbus’s caravels reached the West Indies, Darwin’s HMS Beagle landed on the Galapagos Islands and Commodore Perry’s Black Ships neared Edo.
+The Suiso Frontier, the world’s first liquefied hydrogen carrier built by Japan’s Kawasaki Heavy Industries (Kawasaki), may be just such a ship, marking a new era of hydrogen energy.

-In January, the one-of-a-kind ship completed its first international voyage to Victoria, Australia.
-After filling its 1,250m3 tank with hydrogen liquefied at minus 253 degrees centigrade, the ship successfully returned to Kobe, Japan at the end of February.
+In January 2022, the one-of-a-kind vessel completed its first international voyage to Victoria, Australia.
+After filling its 1,250m3 tank with hydrogen liquefied at minus 253 degrees centigrade, the ship successfully returned to Kobe, Japan, at the end of February 2022.

-SUISO FRONTIER’s successful return trip is a significant milestone in the global race to make a commercially viable supply chain of hydrogen, the so-called “ultimate clean energy” which emits only water when used.
+Suiso Frontier’s successful return trip is a significant milestone in the global race to establish commercially viable supply chains for hydrogen, which is a ‘clean’ low-carbon alternative energy that emits only water when burned.

-“You need all these technologies – from liquefiers, loading systems, storage tanks, trailers and more – to establish a hydrogen supply chain,” explains Motohiko Nishimura, Executive Officer and Deputy General Manager of Hydrogen Strategy Division, Kawasaki Heavy Industries.
+“You need all these technologies – from liquefiers, loading systems, storage tanks, trailers and more – to establish a hydrogen supply chain,” explains Motohiko Nishimura, president, Energy Solution & Marine Engineering Company, Kawasaki Heavy Industries.
 “But the one thing missing in the world until now was a carrier.
-With the SUISO FRONTIER, we have demonstrated that liquefied hydrogen can be transported like natural gas for mass use.”
+With the Suiso Frontier, we have demonstrated that liquefied hydrogen can be transported like natural gas for mass use.”

-That is monumental.
-And for Kawasaki, the latest triumph confirms its place as a key first mover in the emerging hydrogen economy.
-The news is also a testament to the progress made in accelerating its hydrogen-related businesses as announced last December in its long-term strategy, the Group Vision 2030 (Progress Report).
+Kawasaki’s latest triumph confirms its place as a key first mover in the emerging hydrogen economy.
+The news is also a testament to the progress made in accelerating its hydrogen-related businesses, as announced in its long-term strategy, Group Vision 2030.
 Through this strategy, Kawasaki aims to achieve carbon neutrality with hydrogen and realise a hydrogen society.

 Pioneering a hydrogen supply chain

 Massively scaling up production, storage and transport volumes will slash costs.
-Kawasaki is currently developing a hydrogen tanker with a cargo load 128 times that of the SUISO FRONTIER and a storage tank 32 times larger than its pilot one, to be deployed by mid-decade.
-Along with ramping up production volumes, the cost of hydrogen produced in the Latrobe Valley and delivered to Japanese ports is expected to fall from the current $1.52 to $0.27 per normal cubic metre by 2030.
-That figure represents possibilities for a vast, sustainable and affordable energy source for Japan and the world.
+Kawasaki is currently developing a hydrogen tanker with a cargo load 128 times that of the Suiso Frontier and a storage tank 32 times larger than its pilot one, to be deployed by mid-decade.

 Demand for such hydrogen is growing.
-According to the Hydrogen Council and McKinsey & Company, a consultancy, the hydrogen market is expected to reach some $2.5tn and generate 30mn jobs, while providing 18 per cent of the world’s energy and 20 per cent of CO2 reduction globally by mid-century.
+According to the Hydrogen Council and consultancy firm McKinsey & Company, the hydrogen market is expected to reach some $2.5tn and generate 30m jobs, while providing 18 per cent of the world’s energy and more than 20 per cent of emissions reduction globally by 2050.

 Leading in the lightest element

-Founded 125 years ago as a shipbuilder, Kawasaki is a “technology corporate group” with over 100 group companies globally building ships, rolling stock (including bullet trains and NYC subways), aerospace systems, energy systems, plants, precision machinery, robots and its famous brand of motorcycles.
+Founded in 1896 as a shipbuilder, Kawasaki is a “technology corporate group” with over 100 group companies globally building ships, rolling stock (including bullet trains and New York City subways), aerospace systems, energy systems, plants, precision machinery, robots and its famous brand of motorcycles.

 But the heavy industry giant has also long been involved in the lightest of elements, hydrogen.